 Skelton is a former Carlisle United youth trainee.
 He dropped down to play in England's Northern Premier League with Gretna.
 He was then with Gretna for 7 years in their meteoric rise and fall after joining the Scottish League.
 Skelton next spent two years at Killie where he played beside James Fowler.
 To gain coaching experience he coached the Stirling University team in his spare time while at Killie.
 He recently managed Workington Reds for a single season taking them to the 2014/15 play offs.
-He joined QoS as Coach to Fowler in Summer 2015.
-Like Fowler he is also signed as a player to provide some extra cover.
+He joined QoS as assistant to James Fowler in Summer 2015 and was appointed manager in May 2016.

 A hugely experienced goalkeeper, who made over 400 senior appearances during his career, Kenny is now passing that experience and knowledge on as a coach.

 With regular number 2, Jim Atkinson, picking up an injury and none of the youth teams keepers available, Kenny was registered as a player in October 2014 to be sub keeper.